Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Two white unique vases on a ledge with a blue framed door.

-Sifnos is synonymous with traditional pottery and beautiful ceramics.
-There are numerous shops and studios scattered throughout the island where you can see artists working and shopping to your heart’s content!
+There are numerous shops and studios scattered throughout the island where you can see artists working.

 Some of the best pottery shops can be found in Herronissos, Apollonia, and Platys Gialos.
 You will find everything from plates, cups, jugs, and cookware to beautifully crafted pieces of art.

-The most famous ceramic shop of Antonis and Tzannis Kalogirou is in the main harbor town of Kamares.
+HELPFUL TIP: The most famous ceramic shop of Antonis and Tzannis Kalogirou is in the main harbor town of Kamares.

 The speed ferry as it leaves the port in Kamares.